microsoft/coe-starter-kit/CenterofExcellenceALMAccelerator/Labs/Demo tenant setup/README.md

-# ALM for Power Platform hands-on Lab Step-by-Step
+# ALM for Power Platform hands-on Lab Step-by-Step to create a demo tenant

 This is a beginner level lab for you to get hands on experience with ALM accelerator for Microsoft Power Platform (AA4PP).